 Where do I enter Henry Ford Museum of American Innovation?

 Use the Clocktower Entrance in the center of Henry Ford Museum of American Innovation to enter the museum.
 You may exit (and get your hand stamped for re-entry) or re-enter the museum via either the hallway located by the Allegheny Locomotive and Michigan Café or the hallway by American Dog House.

 The Ford Rouge Factory experience is comprised a five-part tour, which includes a behind-the-scenes of the Rouge complex; a look at the history of the Rouge through historic video footage; a virtual reality theater experience; a walking tour of the factory’s Living Roof; and a walking tour above the actual final assembly area where Ford F-150s are made.

-Do you need a Henry Ford Museum admission to go on the Ford Rouge Factory Tour or see a movie at the Giant Screen Experience?
+Do you need a Henry Ford Museum of American Innovation admission to go on the Ford Rouge Factory Tour or see a movie at the Giant Screen Experience?

-No, both the Ford Rouge Factory Tour and the Giant Screen Experience are accessible without entering the main floor of Henry Ford Museum.
+No, both the Ford Rouge Factory Tour and the Giant Screen Experience are accessible without entering the main floor of Henry Ford Museum of American Innovation.